The Economics of Discrimination

 Course material will be available through the learning platform Athena during the course.

 Instruction is given in the form of lectures.
+The language of instruction is English.

 The course is examined on the basis of a written examination.